You must correct the violating condition and certify correction with the Department. To certify correction, submit:

 You must pay additional DOB civil penalties before your Certificate of Correction will be approved, or provide proof of a penalty waiver.

 The Department of Buildings’ Administrative Enforcement Unit (AEU) reviews all Certificates of Correction and accompanying documents to determine their acceptability.
 If your Certificate of Correction is approved, the violation will appear as “Resolved” in BIS.
-If you received a “cure” or “stipulation” or “admit,” you may still need to attend the hearing at ECB.
+Unless you received a “cure” or “stipulation” or “admit,” you may still need to attend the hearing at ECB or pay default penalties.
 Check your violation on BISWEB or contact ECB for hearing information.

 If your Certificate of Correction is disapproved, you must resubmit your Certificate of Correction after addressing the reasons for the disapproval printed on the disapproval letter.
 Common reasons for disapproval are: